 3. serves as the official leasing contract between SC and residential communities once the initial contract period has been satisfied (usually 5-7 years after installation).

-2. For your info, we have just learned that this General Assembly vote is required by “South Carolina Code Title 58 chapter 31 Section 58-31-30(B)” discussed in Santee Cooper’s letter dated Oct 31, 2019.
+2. For your info, we have now learned that a General Assembly vote is required by “South Carolina Code Title 58 chapter 31 Section 58-31-30(B)” discussed in Santee Cooper’s letter dated Oct 31, 2019.
 (To review this document, click on the above hyperlink, “Correspondence with Santee Cooper”).